About Environment Backups and Snapshots

-Every day, during the operational maintenance of the environment, Oracle backs up the content of the environment to create a maintenance snapshot of existing artifacts, setup data, and Data Management staging table data.
+Every day, during the operational maintenance of the environment, Oracle backs up the content of the environment to create an Environment Backup and a maintenance snapshot of existing artifacts, setup data, and Data Management staging table data.

-This snapshot then can be used to migrate content to another environment.
-See Overview of the Maintenance Snapshot in Getting Started with Oracle Enterprise Performance Management Cloud for Administrators for a detailed description of the maintenance snapshot.
+These backups then can be used to migrate content to another environment.
+See these topics in the Getting Started Guide for Administrators:

 Additionally, Service Administrators can create full backup snapshots of the environment or incremental backup snapshots of artifacts at any time.
 See Backing up Artifacts and Application.